yomidevs/local-audio-yomichan/README.md

         Ensure that within step 3, your file structure matches the expected file structure.
 *   Ensure you haven't copied any files from the torrent outside of `user_files`.
     If you have (or suspect you may have):
-    * Temporarily move the `user_files` folder outside of the add-on folder
+    * Temporarily move the `user_files` folder outside of the add-on folder (to avoid re-downloading the audio files torrent again).
-    * Delete the add-on
+    * Delete the add-on.
     * Start again from step 2.

 ## Usage Notes